top of page

 The short and skinny of it

-As winter lets go, pruning of the hops takes place, this is also called "crowning".
-We prune in two ways; mechanical and burning, depending on the year and variety.
-Pruning is the best way eliminate any disease that has wintered over in the crown of the plants.
+As winter lets go to make way for spring, the hops are pruned.
+This is also called "crowning."
+Depending on the year and variety, we prune the hops in one of two ways, either mechanically or by burning.
+Pruning is the best way to eliminate any disease that has wintered over in the plants' crowns.

-Once spring arrives we begin to "string up" which means tying individual threads of coconut coir to the cable on top the 18-foot tall trellis.
-This is very labour intensive as each of the over 60,000 strings are hand tied and then clipped into the ground by hand.
+Once spring arrives, we begin to "string up," which means tying individual threads of coconut coir to the cable on top of the 18-foot tall trellis.
+This is very labor intensive as each of the over 60,000 strings is hand-tied and then clipped into the ground by hand.
 Training immediately follows stringing.
-Training is just as it sounds, bines of each plant are taken and wrapped clockwise up the coir that was just put in This shows or "trains" the hop plant the way.
+Training is just as it sounds: bines of each plant are taken and wrapped clockwise up the coir that was just put in.
+This shows or "trains" the hop plant the way to grow and ensures the right amount of the healthiest bines go up.

-Into the heat of the summer the hops first go up, tall and skinny until they switch to side-arm growth and fattening up.
-As summer begins to give way to autumn and the hop cones have become robust and filled with lovely aromatic essentials oils.
-They are ready to be harvested.
-All of the bines are chopped down one by one and fed into our Wolf picker which separates the hops from their bine.
-The hops are then dried, cooled, pelletized and packaged, awaiting their final destination of a brew kettle near you.
+Into the heat of the summer, the hops first go up, tall and skinny, until they switch to side-arm growth and fatten up.
+As summer approaches autumn, the hop cones become robust and filled with lovely aromatic essential oils.
+This is when they are ready for harvest.
+All of the bines are chopped down one by one and fed into our Wolf picker, which separates the hops from their bine.
+The hops are then dried, cooled, pelletized, and packaged, awaiting their final destination of a brew kettle near you.

 - Dried under 120°